riyanshgupta/jiosaavan/README.md

 # JioSaavan
-This repository showcases how to obtain song information from JioSaavn's official website by sending server requests without the need for authorization. without the need for authorization.
+This repository showcases how to obtain song information from JioSaavn's official website by sending server requests without the need for authorization and making your own Flask API using that.
 # Note
-Just for educational purpose.
+Just for educational purposes.

 # Usage
 Use at your own risk